 Our General Partner owns all of the partnership interests in the Operating Partnership.
 It is the employer of all personnel, owns the working interests and other properties underlying our NPI, and provides day-to-day operational and administrative services to us and the General Partner.
 In accordance with our partnership agreement, we reimburse the General Partner for certain allocable general and administrative costs, including rent, salaries, and employee equity and benefit plans that are not direct expenses.
 These types of reimbursements are limited to 5% of distributions, plus certain costs previously paid.
-All such costs have been below the annual 5% limit amount, including the allowable surplus carryforward, for the years ended December 31, 2022, 2021 and 2020.
+All such costs have been below the annual 5% limit amount, including the allowable surplus carryforward, for the years ended December 31, 2023, 2022 and 2021.
 Additionally, certain reimbursable direct expenses such as professional and regulatory fees, as well as certain general and administrative costs that are related to regulatory matters, are not limited.
 Significant activity between the Partnership and the Operating Partnership consists of the following:

-In Thousands 2022 2021 2020 Net profits interest receivable \$ 7,170 \$ 6,822 \$ 1,914 Net profits interests revenue \$ 28,207 \$ 17,596 \$ 8,714 General and administrative amounts payable \$ 68 \$ 85 \$ 486 Total general and administrative expenses \$ 3,399 \$ 571 \$ 2,905
+From/To Operating Partnership 2023 2022 2021 Net profits interest receivable \$ 8,275 \$ 7,170 \$ 6,822 Net profits interest revenue \$ 34,338 \$ 28,207 \$ 17,596 General & administrative expenses payable/(receivable) 162 \$ 68 \$ 85 Total general & administrative expenses \$ 5,108 \$ 3,399 \$ 571